EmmaSwan0729/scottish-equity-risk-pipeline-azure/README.md

 **Key Vault Access Policy model, not Azure RBAC** — Databricks-backed secret scopes require the legacy Vault access-policy model; Azure RBAC alone is not sufficient for this integration.
 Also, Unity Catalog in **Standard** access mode blocks Maven library installation for the Event Hubs connector — **Dedicated** access mode was required.

-**Synapse is an analytics engine, not storage** — modelled analogously to Athena rather than Redshift/Snowflake: streaming alerts are written as Delta tables directly to ADLS Gen2, and queried by Synapse Serverless SQL rather than being loaded *into* Synapse.
+**Synapse is an analytics engine, not storage** — data lives in ADLS Gen2 as the source of truth; streaming alerts are written as Delta tables directly to ADLS Gen2, and queried by Synapse Serverless SQL via `OPENROWSET` rather than being loaded *into* Synapse itself.

 **CETAS instead of dbt (Phase 1)** — the official `dbt-synapse` adapter only supports Dedicated SQL Pools, and Serverless SQL doesn't support `CREATE TABLE AS SELECT`, only `CREATE EXTERNAL TABLE AS SELECT`.
-Rather than provision a Dedicated Pool purely to unlock dbt tooling, Phase 1 hand-writes CETAS-based SQL to reproduce the same RAW → STAGING → CORE → MARTS layering as the AWS/dbt version — same business logic (`stg_stock_prices`, `int_stock_daily`, `mart_risk_metrics`, `mart_portfolio_summary`, `mart_correlation`), different execution model.
-Phase 2 (planned) integrates Microsoft Fabric Data Warehouse with the official dbt adapter, giving a direct before/after comparison of hand-rolled vs. tool-assisted modelling on the same problem.
+Rather than provision a Dedicated Pool purely to unlock dbt tooling, Phase 1 hand-writes CETAS-based SQL to implement a layered RAW → STAGING → CORE → MARTS model (`stg_stock_prices`, `int_stock_daily`, `mart_risk_metrics`, `mart_portfolio_summary`, `mart_correlation`).
+Phase 2 (planned) integrates Microsoft Fabric Data Warehouse with the official dbt adapter, moving from hand-rolled to tool-assisted modelling.

-**No `CORR()` in T-SQL** — Serverless SQL has no built-in correlation function, unlike Snowflake. `mart_correlation` replaces Snowflake's `PIVOT` + 28-line hardcoded `UNION ALL` with a self-join on `symbol_1 < symbol_2` and a manually derived Pearson correlation formula; all 28 pairwise coefficients validated to fall within `[-1, 1]`.
+**No built-in `CORR()` in T-SQL** — Serverless SQL has no native correlation function. `mart_correlation` uses a self-join on `symbol_1 < symbol_2` and a manually derived Pearson correlation formula built from `SUM`/`COUNT` primitives; all 28 pairwise coefficients validated to fall within `[-1, 1]`.

 **OIDC over Publish Profile for deployment** — a Publish Profile is the simpler path, but it's a long-lived secret.
 OIDC via an Azure AD App Registration + Federated Credential (scoped to the `main` branch of this repo) issues short-lived tokens per run instead, and the RBAC role (`Website Contributor`) is scoped to the single Function App rather than the subscription or resource group — least-privilege, and consistent with the `DefaultAzureCredential`/RBAC pattern used everywhere else in the project.